Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/application-platform.md

 ##### Recommendation

 An important capability with the Vmware solution.
-Because auto-failover isn't available in Azure VMware Solution, having a good understanding of affinity policies is key to application availability.
+Because auto-failover isn't available in Azure VMware Solution, having a good understanding of [Affinity Policies](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.resmgmt.doc/GUID-FF28F29C-8B67-4EFF-A2EF-63B3537E6934.html) is key to application availability.

 The next section visits how to securely establish connectivity, create perimeters for your workload, and evenly distribute traffic to the application workloads.